Slite Alternative for Small Businesses | Context Link | Context Link

 Your pain

-I need AI that works inside ChatGPT, Claude, or Copilot not locked to one tool's interface
+I need AI that works from inside ChatGPT, Claude, or any MCP-aware agent, not locked to one tool's interface

 Solution